 Roberto GoizuetaBoston College

-Neomi de AndaUniversity of Dayton
+Neomi De AndaUniversity of Dayton

-Free and open to the public.
-This event will be held online through Zoom (registration required) and live-streamed to YouTube.
-This event is part of a webinar series on Hispanic Catholic Theology.
-This event and series is made possible by a generous grant from the Our Sunday Visitor Institute.
+This event is part of a webinar series on Hispanic Theology.
+This event and series are made possible by a generous grant from the Our Sunday Visitor Institute.

 Roberto S. Goizueta is a Cuban-American theologian who holds the Margaret O'Brien Flatley Chair in Catholic Theology at Boston College.
 He holds a PhD in Systematic Theology from Marquette University.
 His academic research concentrates primarily in the areas of U.S. Latino/a theologies, Theology and culture, Theological aesthetics, and Christology.
 Dr. Goizueta has received several professional awards, including Doctor of Humane Letters, honoris causa, from Elms College and Doctor of Humane Letters, honoris causa, from University of San Francisco.
 He is past-President of the Catholic Theological Society of America (2004-2005) and past-President of the Academy of Catholic Hispanic Theologians of the United States (1990-1991), an organization of which he is a co-founder.